 - Aluminum will become super cheap!
 So will other energy-consuming products, such as cement, steel and other non-ferrous metals, paper, glass, etc. That will induce an unprecedented boom in the construction and machinery industries.
 It may also lead to deflation in real estate prices in certain regions.

 - Electric infrastructure will have to change.
 The transmission losses within the electric grid, i.e. on its way from its source to its consumers, will become a huge issue.
 This problem will likely be solved by building superconducting electric power highways transporting energy from power plants (i.e. fusion reactors) to a network of energy distribution hubs.

 - E-cars will dominate.
 The combustion engine will go extinct.

-- Cheap energy will lead to a global dominance of fully automated manufacturing.
-The reliance on lowly educated workforce, even in low-wage countries like China and others, will mostly vanish.
+- Cheap energy will lead to the global dominance of fully automated manufacturing.
+The reliance on a lowly educated workforce, even in low-wage countries like China and others, will mostly vanish.